BGO Gemini: History

 In 2003, Gemini collaborated with other organizations in drafting the Bulgarian Law for Protection against Discrimination, a homosexual non-discrimination law.

 In 2004, Gemini organized the first lesbian and gay international conference in Bulgaria, entitled “Preventing and Combating Discrimination.”
 In the same year, Gemini also hosted the Annual Conference of the International Lesbian and Gay Youth and Students Organization.

 Gemini launched the first Bulgarian gay radio broadcast in 2006.
 The show enjoyed widespread popularity and was aired live every Sunday.
 In October of the same year, Gemini hosted the International Lesbian and Gay Association’s annual European conference.
 Two years earlier, Sofia had been elected by 221 representatives of national European member organizations.
 The conference, focusing on European families, was attended by delegates of ILGA member organizations, as well as other human rights activists.

 2006 was also a year in court for Gemini.
 In coalition with 67 human rights organizations, Gemini brought a member of Parliament to court for alleged discrimination against and harassment of gay people.
 Gemini also brought three other lawsuits before the Bulgarian Anti-Discrimination Commission that year: against the Municipality of Varna, Sofia Central District Police Station and a national daily newspaper.
 Gemini won two of the cases and came to an agreement concerning the third one.

 Later Gemini continued with several projects, focusing on enforcing the anti-discrimination law in schools and workplaces.
 It has organized a Pride event for Saturday, June 28, 2008.
 Shortly after that Gemini discontinued its work and is currently non-operational.

+The president of the organisation was Desislava Petrova, a lesbian.